fribbels/Fribbels-Epic-7-Optimizer/README.md

 1. On the [Releases](https://github.com/fribbels/Fribbels-Epic-7-Optimizer/releases) page, choose the latest release, and download the file that looks like ``FribbelsE7Optimizer-x.x.x-windows.zip``
     * Do not download the Source Code options, those won't work
-2. Install **Java 8 - 64 bit** https://java.com/en/download/manual.jsp - Get the offline installer
+2. Install **Java 8 - 64 bit** https://java.com/en/download/manual.jsp - Get the Windows Offline (64-bit) installer
     * After installing, restart your computer (required!)
 3. Install an emulator to run Epic 7 on
-    * I used LDPlayer, but others have worked as well: MeMu, Nox, etc. Bluestacks has issues with screen resolution, would recommend an alternative.
-See a solution for getting Bluestacks working [here](https://github.com/fribbels/Fribbels-Epic-7-Optimizer/commit/94b8730e94e6323b278265ab46f6602ed7822c22#r45552268)
+    * I used LDPlayer, but others have worked as well: MeMu, Nox, etc. Bluestacks works fine with the automatic importer, but has issues with screen resolution for the screenshot importer.
+See a solution for getting Bluestacks screenshots working [here](https://github.com/fribbels/Fribbels-Epic-7-Optimizer/commit/94b8730e94e6323b278265ab46f6602ed7822c22#r45552268)
 4. Set the emulator's screen resolution to **1600 x 900**.
 [Example](https://i.imgur.com/kyUQ86a.png)
 5. Set Epic 7 to **English** and enable **High Quality Support** in settings.
 [Example](https://i.imgur.com/iEbfVN3.png)
 6. Unzip the downloaded file, and run FribbelsE7Optimizer.exe (or FribbelsE7Optimizer.dmg/app on Mac) [Example](https://i.imgur.com/jltdg0U.png)

-#### Mac OS/Bluestacks
+#### Mac OS

 1. On the [Releases](https://github.com/fribbels/Fribbels-Epic-7-Optimizer/releases) page, choose the latest release, and download the file that looks like ``FribbelsE7Optimizer-x.x.x-mac.dmg``
     * There is a dmg file and a zip file.
 Try the dmg first and if it doesn't work, try the zip.
 Mac version is still experimental.